Policy and Advocacy Library

 RACP Trainees and Physicians need to see Represent Your Profession or email email@example.com or use the online contact form.

-The Northern Territory Regional Committee has developed the Election Statement to identify and advocate for its priority areas.
-The statement makes NT-specific recommendation on priority areas drawn from existing approved College positions.
+The South Australian Regional Committee has developed the 2022 Election Statement to identify, convey, and advocate for its priority areas.